 Build STK on Linux

-Note that these instructions apply to STK versions more recent that 0.8 alpha.
+Note that these instructions apply to STK versions more recent than 0.8 alpha.
 If you want to compile an older version, please use the history feature of the wiki.

 If you are a packager making a package for a Linux distribution, please do not try to modify our build system to use system versions of bullet and irrlicht.
 In both cases we use a specific and/or modified version of the library, and linking STK against the system library will only introduce bugs (corrupted graphics, memory leaks) into SuperTuxKart.
 Thanks

 First of all, you will need a compiler and the autotools build system.
-When building the current SVN, you will also need cmake.
+When building the current Git master, you will also need cmake.
 Other dependencies you will need include openal, ogg, vorbis.

-yum install gcc-c++ autoconf automake libogg-devel libvorbis-devel openal-soft-devel fribidi-devel subversion libcurl-devel cmake irrlicht-devel libbluetooth-devel
+yum install gcc-c++ autoconf automake libogg-devel libvorbis-devel openal-soft-devel fribidi-devel subversion libcurl-devel cmake irrlicht-devel libbluedevil-devel.x86_64

 sudo apt-get install autoconf automake build-essential cmake libogg-dev libvorbis-dev libopenal-dev libxxf86vm-dev libgl1-mesa-dev libglu1-mesa-dev libcurl4-openssl-dev libfribidi-dev libbluetooth-dev